opentelekomcloud/bms-network-setup/README.md

     } ]
 }
 ```
-This creates the ifcfg-eth0, -eth1 and -bond0 files that enslave the two ethX devices
+bms-network-setup.py creates the ifcfg-eth0, -eth1, -bond0, -vlan2315, and -vlan3996 files.
-to do bonding (LACP aka 802.1ad) on bond0.
+bond0 will enslave eth0 and eth1, creating an LACP (802.1ad) link.
+vlan2315 and vlan3996 are VLANs on this bond0 device, the former configured with DHCP
+while the latter has a static configuration.